chaferoc/american-chile-economy/docs/data-model/cash-rents-data-model.md

 measure.** The unmatched one stays in the model as the comparison that justifies the choice.

-Both measures test `survey_status` on the current *and* prior year.
-Testing only the prior year is a real bug that was caught during the build: in 2015 the prior year (2014) was published and the current year was blank, so `DIVIDE ( BLANK() − 84.77, 84.77 )` returned exactly −100% — a total collapse in cash rents, rendered without complaint.
+Both measures test `cash_rents_survey_status` on the current *and* prior year.
+Testing only the prior year is a real bug that was caught during the
+build: in 2015 the prior year (2014) was published and the current year was blank, so
+`DIVIDE ( BLANK() − 84.77, 84.77 )` returned exactly −100% — a total collapse in
+cash rents, rendered without complaint.